-Initial Notice of Over-Income Status [24 CFR 960.507(c)(1)]
+Initial Notice of Over-Income Status [24 CFR 960.507(c)(1); Notice PIH 2023-03]

 If MHA determines the family has exceeded the over-income limit during an annual or interim reexamination, MHA must provide written notice to the family of the over-income determination no later than 30 days after the income examination.
 The notice must state that the family has exceeded the over-income limit and continuing to do so for a total of 24 consecutive months will result in MHA following its continued occupancy policy for over-income families.
 MHA must afford the family an opportunity for a hearing if the family disputes within a reasonable time MHA's determination that the family has exceeded the over-income limit.
+Exhibits 13-1 and 13-2 provide sample initial notices based on HUD's model notices.

-At annual or interim reexamination, if a family's income exceeds the applicable over-income limit, within 10 business days MHA will notify the family in writing of the determination and that if the family continues to be over-income for 24 consecutive months, the family will be subject to MHA's over-income policies.
+At annual or interim reexamination, if a family's income exceeds the applicable over-income limit, within 10 business days of the determination, MHA will notify the family in writing of the determination.
+The notice will state that if the family continues to be over-income for 24 consecutive months, the family will be subject to MHA's over-income policies.
 The notice will state that the family may request a hearing if the family disputes MHA's determination in accordance with MHA policies in Chapter 14.
+MHA will ensure that all notices and communications are provided in a manner that is effective for persons with hearing, visual, and other impairments.

-Second Notice of Over-Income Status [24 CFR 960.507(c)(2)]
+Second Notice of Over-Income Status [24 CFR 960.507(c)(2)); Notice PIH 2023-03; Notice PIH 2023-27]